Vyral/base-template/_posts/2018-09-20-the-cost-of-constructing-a-new-home.md

 {% include youtube.html %}

-The cost of building a home can range widely, but I have a resource that can help you break it down and give you an idea of what to expect.
+<p style="tet-align: center;"><em>The cost of building a home can range widely, but I have a resource that can help you break it down and give you an idea of what to expect.</em></p>

 When someone is looking at a plot of vacant land with the intention of building on it, they often come to me asking what it costs to undergo such a process.&nbsp;